thisconnect/planet/README.md

   - `remove` - Deletes a value at specified location.

-  - `post` - Recursively merges data into the state.
+  - `merge` - Recursively merges data into the state.

   - `delete` - Deletes the state.